Janani2311/shopify/README.md

+SHOPIFY - This is a simple e-commerce UI with a functionality of adding items to the cart by clicking "Add to cart" button.
+        - And to remove items from the cart by clicking "Remove from cart" button.
+        - The cart count should be increased while clicking "Add to Cart" button and decreased while clicking "Remove from cart" button.

+        - I have created multiple reusable components - Header, Navbar, Card, Footer.
+        - Achieved the functionality using HOOK concept UseState to rerender the components.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.